sufrin/ThreadCSO/net/README.md

 This package provides relatively lightweight means for deriving cross-network transport between `ox.threadcso` programs communicating via channels.
-It provides a more-or-less uniform API that is suitable for SSL/TLS connections, UDP (Datagram) connections, and TCP connections.
+It provides a more-or-less uniform API that is suitable for UDP (Datagram) connections, encrypted SSL/TLS connections, and unencrypted TCP connections.

 Cross-network transport is typed (by output, and input type), and presents to an application as a pair of  proxy processes whose